CESNET/eduroam-icinga/doc/icingaweb2_config.md

 The second user backend is set as External.
 External user backends are based on REMOTE\_USER environment variable.
-If the request to icingaweb2 provide this variable, user can access it with this type of authentication set up.
+If the request to Icinga Web 2 provides this variable, user can access it with this type of authentication set up.
 The user backend itself does not handle any rules or restrictions for users.

 ## enabled modules